PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

     ->setCustomProperty('Test Date', '2021-03-17', Properties::PROPERTY_TYPE_DATE);
 ```
 > **Warning:** If the datatype for a date is not explicitly used, then it will be treated as a string.

+> **Note:** Although MS Excel doesn't recognise `2022-12-31` as valid date format when entering Custom Date Properties, PhpSpreadsheet will accept it.

 ## Setting a spreadsheet's active sheet